leetmaa/KMCLib/manual/_sources/usage.txt

 For simulating Brownian motion the rate constant must be the same for both processes, corresponding to equal probability of moving to the left and to the right.
-The :py:obj:`move_vectors` parameter can be left out since it default to :py:obj:`None`, but we include it here for completeness.
+The :py:obj:`move_vectors` parameter can be left out since it defaults to :py:obj:`None`, but we include it here for completeness.
 ::